mixpanel/docs/pages/docs/migration/google-analytics.md

 1. `pseudonymous_users_YYYYMMDD` - This table contains only anonymous users updated on the specific day.
 2. `users_YYYYMMDD` - This table contains only known users updated on the specific day.

 As [Mixpanel doesn't recommend setting user properties for anonymous users](/docs/tracking-methods/identifying-users#avoid-creating-profiles-for-anonymous-users), you would just need to import the `users_YYYYMMDD` table to Mixpanel (and not the `pseudonymous_users_YYYYMMDD` table).
-Similar to event properties, user properties are stored in `user_properties`(RECORD data type) in Bigquery, which needs to be transformed into a compatible data stucture before sending them to Mixpanel.
+Similar to event properties, user properties are stored in `user_properties`(RECORD data type) in BigQuery, which needs to be transformed into a compatible data stucture before sending them to Mixpanel.

 ##### Pre-migration data audit
 Before migrating your data to Mixpanel, you should conduct a data audit to quickly identify the key events and properties that you want to migrate over.
 You can learn more about the importance of pre-migration data audit [here](/docs/migration/overview#data-audit).